 Isaiah 9 does not specifically say that the Messiah would spend most of his life and ministry in Zebulun and Naphtali, and in fact it says the Messiah will reign on David’s throne, which is in Jerusalem (Isa.
 9:7).
 However, given the fact that the Messiah had to grow up before he ascended to the throne, and given the fact that no other tribes besides Zebulun and Naphtali are mentioned by name in Isaiah 9, it is possible that godly people suspected that the Messiah would somehow be closely associated with the northern tribes of Zebulun and Naphtali even though he was foretold to be born in Bethlehem (Micah 5:2) and reign as king in Jerusalem.

 “in the latter time he will make glorious.”
 The text says, “he has made glorious” (past tense), even though the event is future.
-This is a great example of the Hebrew idiom of the prophetic perfect.
+This is a good example of the Hebrew idiom of the prophetic perfect.
 The prophetic perfect idiom occurs when a future event is spoken of as if it had already happened.
-The Semitic languages do this for emphasis, to emphasize the event will absolutely happen.
+The Semitic languages do this for emphasis, writing about a future event in the past tense to emphasize that the event will absolutely happen.
 Especially in Hebrew, which does not have a specific future tense like Greek or English does, it was important to be able to express that a future event was sure to happen.
 The idiom that accomplished that was the idiom of the prophetic perfect, which spoke of the future as if it was in the past and had already happened, thus assuring the reader that the event would happen.

 Often the prophet was taken into the future in a prophetic vision, and thus in his vision he saw the events that he wrote about actually happening or having already happened, and then he wrote it as he saw it.
 Isaiah 9 is about the coming Messiah and what he will accomplish, so it makes sense that it has a lot of prophetic perfect idioms.
-A comparable chapter is Isaiah 53, which is about the life and death of the Messiah, because it also has a lot of the prophetic perfect idioms.
+Comparable chapters include Isaiah 11 and 53, which are about the Messiah, because they also have a lot of the prophetic perfect idioms.
 One clear prophetic perfect in this context is Isaiah 9:6, which says a child “has been born” even though Isaiah wrote more than 700 years before the Christ was born (cp.
 Young’s Literal Translation of Isa.
 9:6).

 The prophetic perfect idiom is a challenge to translators because if they translate it literally as a past tense, it may confuse the English reader, whereas if they translate the text idiomatically, it may be easier to read the English but what the Hebrew text actually says is lost.
 The translators and versions are divided about what to do, as we can see by the English versions.
 For example, in Isaiah 9:6, some English versions say, “a child is born” (ESV; KJV; NIV); some say, “a child has been born” (NET; NJB; YLT); and some say “a child will be born” (HCSB; GWN; NASB; REV).